voronianski/Do-I-Know-JS/README.md

 -----> Fin!
 ```

-For usage in the browser run inside repo:
+For usage in the browser run don't forget to run inside repo:

 ```bash
 bower install